SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Performance

 \section{Performance}

-In order to save memory without losing too much precision, especially in performance-critical situations, we use link compression.
-For instance our HISQ smearing implementation needs several temporary \ff{Gaugefield} objects, and for the Naik term it is not necessary to represent a link with 18 reals.
-Uncompressed gauge fields can be reconstructed for example through unitarization.
+In this section we showcase our code's performance, giving quantitative insight on our ability to achieve DG1.

 When generating HISQ configurations for typical parameters, about 60\% of our RHMC run time is spent inverting the Dirac matrix via conjugate gradient, and in it, applying the $\slashed{D}$ operator to a vector is the most performance-critical kernel.
 Hence this and related kernels are important benchmarks.
-The kernel's performance is limited by the available memory bandwidth, but its arithmetic intensity can be increased by applying the gauge field to multiple RHS simultaneously\footnote{The MRHS inverter is not used for the RHMC.
-It is more useful for the calculation of observables such as generalized susceptibilities.}.
-Furthermore, it benefits from gauge field compression.
-Only a subset of the link matrix entries are stored in memory, and the missing entries are recomputed from the stored ones based on the symmetries, either $\SU(3)$ or $\U(3)$, of the link matrix.

-To improve performance, we overlap certain computations, such as the kernels that prepare halo buffers, with communication.